 The second label was a more abstract approach with a subtle nod to both the Flemish genre and Trompe-l’œil style as Judi did a still life of one of our popular pewter ice cream moulds with an ice cream Santa sitting on dish with a cookie, spoon, napkin, and glasses of wine in the background.

-Today, the third edition is meant to truly unlock Judi’s mind with her interpretation of Santa Claus.
+The third edition was meant to truly unlock Judi’s mind with her interpretation of Santa Claus.
 With subtle inspiration from Colonial Williamsburg and Normal Rockwell, the label cannot be confused with anything but Santa.
 Originally an oil on paper, this figure translates beautifully into a label with bright red border and base, the vibrant image is meant to instill the spirit of the holidays whenever this wine is enjoyed.
+As we introduced the fourth edition, we decided that this portrait of Santa is truly an icon and we decided to incorporate it yet again as we release the fourth batch similar in design to the first.

 What’s in the bottles?